 The Company records the fair value of the interest rate swaps as an asset or liability on its balance sheet.
-The effective portion of the swap is recorded in Fair value of derivative instruments in the accompanying balance sheets.
-Accordingly, liabilities of \$9,486,116 and \$22,135,507 have been recorded in the Company's balance sheets as of December 31, 2011, and 2010, respectively.
+The effective portion of the swap is recorded in accumulated other comprehensive income.
+No portion of the cash flow hedges was ineffective during the period ended December 31, 2013.
+The last swap expired in September 2013.